 When the earthquake started I was on the third floor of building that our church meets in with my children, James and Alishea.
 As it shook my first concern was for the new speakers and lights we had just hung from the ceiling.
 But as the tremors continued and then intensified I began to realize that this wasn’t the typical earthquake that one becomes accustomed to in Japan.
 I began to think about how we would get out of the building.
 “Should we try to take the stairs?
 It’s really shaking bad!”
 Then I realized that there were probably dozens of grade-school children in the day-care coop on the floor just below us.
 The thought came quickly, “Should we try to help them get outside too?”
 But I knew there was no way to get downstairs now – the building was shaking too hard.
 Fortunately, after about six long minutes, the building was still standing.

 After the first shock began to subside, we all came down the staircase and into the street.
-It was still early in the afternoon and there were not many children there yet.
+It was still early in the afternoon and there were not many children yet.
 Most were still in school.
 The ones who were there obediently followed the supervisor out of the building and onto the sidewalk.
 They had been trained for this and they knew what to do in an earthquake.
 Right after we got outside the ground started quaking again.
 I noticed that the traffic signals were all out.
 None of the cars were moving.
-We watched in amazement as a big aftershock hit – the street seemed to roll like the ocean and the large traffic signs above the main highway in front of our building moved up and down on the waves.
+We all watched in amazement as a big aftershock hit – the street seemed to roll like the ocean and the large blue road signs above the main highway in front of our building moved up and down on the waves.
 After a few more terrifying minutes it was all over.
-The retired men who spent each afternoon volunteering as crossing guards for the children quickly moved out into the intersection and began directing traffic like they had been planning for this type of thing their whole lives.
+The retired men who spent each afternoon volunteering as crossing guards quickly moved out into the intersection and began directing traffic like they had been planning for this type of thing their whole lives.
 It was amazing how smoothly they switched into emergency mode.
 No electricity.
 No signals.
 No problem!
 At that moment I was glad that we were in Japan.